Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: QubismNet: estimating physical parameters from local reduced density matrices

-with $h^p_m$ the prediction of the magnetic field of $|\psi_m \rangle$ by the QubismNet.
+with $h^p_m$ the estimation of the magnetic field of $|\psi_m \rangle$ by the QubismNet.
 The variational parameters in the CNN are optimized by minimizing the loss function using the gradient method.
 We choose RMSProp \cite{hinton2012neural} as the optimizer to control the gradient steps.
 More details of the Qubism map and CNN are provided in the Supplementary Material.

 To benchmark the generalization power of QubismNet, we introduce the testing and generalizing sets \footnote{Note that the datasets, i.e., the ground states of the Hamiltonians with different physical parameters, are prepared by the exact diagonalization algorithm for small sizes or by DMRG algorithm for large sizes}.
 The testing sets contains the states whose magnetic fields are different from but \textit{i.i.d.} with the training states.
-The magnetic fields of the states in the generalizing set are different from both the training and testing states, and are distributed in a different region.
+The states in the generalizing set are different from both the training and testing states, and are distributed in a different region.
 For instance, we uniformly choose $N_{\text{train}}$ values of $h$ within $0<h<0.5-\delta/2$ and $0.5+\delta/2<h<1$ for the training set, and choose other $N_{\text{test}}$ values of $h$ in the same regions of $h$ for the testing set.
 For the generalizing set, we uniformly choose $N_{\text{g}}$ values of $h$ within $0.5-\delta/2<h<0.5+\delta/2$.
-We dub $\delta$ as generalization width.
+We dub $\delta$ as \textit{generalization width}.
 Note $h=0.5$ is the quantum critical point of QIM.
-The states in either the testing or the generalizing sets are not fed to the CNN in the training process.
+The states in either the testing or the generalizing sets are not used to train the CNN.